-First, we'll cover numbers, as they are probably the most familiar and easiest to work with.
+First, I'll cover numbers, as they are probably the most familiar and easiest to work with.
 You will remember from my article on data types that there are two basic types of numbers: integer numbers and floating-point numbers.

 Integers are the easiest - these are whole numbers, so numbers that don't have a decimal part, such as 20, 10, and -5.

 Floating-point numbers are numbers that have a decimal component, so numbers such as 3.14, 2.73, etc. You may be wondering why this weird-term, "floating-point."
 The answer to that question is a bit more complicated, but if you're curious, it goes back to how computers actually represent numbers.